 Championing Guest Experience

 With customer experience a top priority, GCA needed to upgrade its ageing, static flight information displays.
 Now, stunning new dynamic video walls and displays provide visitors with a simple and easy way to navigate the airport.
-The layout of each screen can be quickly updated by the Gold Coast Airport operations team with location-specific information and promotional content.
+The Gold Coast Airport operations team can quickly update the layout of each screen with location-specific information and promotional content.

 With the number of international flights increasing, GCA can now tailor flight information and arrivals and departure content to the specific needs of passengers.
 This extends to the baggage claim, where integrated baggage processing information gives travellers a timely heads up on their baggage availability status.

-Gold Coast Airport Chief Operating Officer Marion Charlton said the implementation of the new Gold Coast Airport AOS would be a key element to the airport’s customer experience strategy.
+Gold Coast Airport Chief Operating Officer Marion Charlton said implementing the new Gold Coast Airport AOS would be a key element to the airport’s customer experience strategy.

-As experienced airport operators we understand that air travel can be a stressful experience for many passengers.
-In order to alleviate some of that stress we sought information displays that will be dynamic in nature and provide tailored, real-time and easy to understand information for our passengers,” Ms Charlton said.
+As experienced airport operators, we understand that air travel can be a stressful experience for many passengers.
+To alleviate some of that stress, we sought information displays that will be dynamic in nature and provide tailored, real-time and easy to understand information for our passengers,” Ms Charlton said.

 With the Gold coast Airport AOS roll out now complete and the airport primed for the surge of visitors, athletes, officials and media in 2018, their streamlined operations and passenger-centric approach is sure to be a winner.